Skip to main content

 • In others, exclusive power for the country of origin of the income and,

-• Finally, in some cases, the power shared between both countries may both tax the same income but with the obligation for the taxpayer's country of residence to arbitrate measures to avoid double taxation.
+• Finally, in some cases, shared power between both countries, with both being able to tax the same income but with the obligation for the taxpayer's country of residence to take measures to avoid double taxation.

-Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from the United Kingdom, caused by having worked in a company in that country (Spain has the exclusive right to levy tax because it is a pension derived from a previous employment in the private sector .
-The processing of the Agreement is explained below).
-If the pension exceeds the amount of 14,000 euros a year, in accordance with the limits and conditions of the obligation to declare relating to the 2019 financial year, you would be obliged to file a Personal Income Tax return for 2019, since the payer of the British pension is not obliged to make withholdings on account of Spanish Personal Income Tax.
+Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from the United Kingdom, caused by having worked in a company in that country (Spain has the exclusive power to tax because it is a pension derived from previous employment in the private sector .
+The treatment in the Convention is explained below).
+If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare for the 2019 financial year, you would be obliged to file a personal income tax return for 2019, since the payer of the British pension is not obliged to make withholdings on account of Spanish personal income tax.

-In a simplified way, taking into account the provisions of the Agreement between Spain and the United Kingdom (CDI), the taxation for tax residents in Spain of the most commonly obtained British source income would be:
+In a simplified manner, taking into account the provisions of the Agreement between Spain and the United Kingdom ( CDI ), the taxation for tax residents in Spain on the most commonly obtained income from British sources would be:

 Pensions:

-1. In general, these pensions will only be subject to taxation in the United Kingdom.
+1. Generally, these pensions will only be taxed in the UK.

-In Spain they would be exempt, with progressive exemption. this means that if the taxpayer is obliged to file a tax return for Personal Income Tax for the acquisition of other income, the amount of the exempt pension is taken into account in Spain to calculate the tax applicable to the remaining income.
+In Spain, they would be exempt, with progressive exemption.
+This means that, if the taxpayer is obliged to file a personal income tax return for obtaining other income, the amount of the exempt pension is taken into account in Spain to calculate the tax applicable to the remaining income.

-• Pension received for reasons of previous employment in the private sector (article 17 of the Spanish Tax Act) : These pensions will only be subject to taxation in Spain.
+• Pension received due to previous employment in the private sector (article 17 CDI) : These pensions will only be subject to taxation in Spain.

-Property incomes in the United Kingdom can be subject to taxation both in Spain and the United Kingdom.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in Personal Income Tax.
+Income from real estate located in the United Kingdom may be taxed in both Spain and the United Kingdom.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain.

-Dividends from a British source can be subject to tax in Spain in accordance with its internal legislation.
-These dividends, in general, can also be subject to tax in the United Kingdom, if this is the State in which the company that pays resides dividends and according to its internal legislation, but if the recipient of dividends is the beneficial owner resident in Spain the tax thus required in the United Kingdom will have a maximum limit of 10 per cent or 100 per cent of the gross amount of dividends.
-15 100 The resident taxpayer would have the right to apply the deduction for international double taxation to the Spanish Personal Income Tax until that limit.
+Dividends from British sources may be taxed in Spain in accordance with its domestic legislation.
+These dividends may generally also be subject to taxation in the United Kingdom, if this is the State in which the company paying the dividends is resident and according to its internal legislation, but if the recipient of the dividends is the beneficial owner resident in Spain, the tax thus required in the United Kingdom will have a maximum limit of 10% or 15% of the gross amount of the dividends.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain up to that limit.

-Interest from the United Kingdom and whose beneficial owner is a resident of Spain can only be subject to tax in Spain.
+Interests originating in the United Kingdom and whose beneficial owner is a resident of Spain can only be taxed in Spain.

-Remuneration of members of boards of directors of resident companies in the United Kingdom (Article 15 of the Spanish Confederation of Companies):
+Remuneration of members of boards of directors of companies resident in the United Kingdom (Article 15 CDI):

-They can be subject to taxation both in the United Kingdom and in Spain.
-The taxpayer would have the right in Spain to apply the deduction for international double taxation in Personal Income Tax.
+They can be taxed in both the United Kingdom and Spain.
+In Spain, the taxpayer would be entitled to apply the deduction for international double taxation in personal income tax.

 Capital gains:

-• Derived from real estate (article 13,1 of the Spanish Tax Act): Gains on disposal of real estate assets located in the United Kingdom may be taxed both in Spain and the United Kingdom.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in Personal Income Tax.
+• Derived from real estate (article 13.1 CDI) : Gains from the sale of real estate located in the United Kingdom may be subject to taxation in both Spain and the United Kingdom.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from movable property belonging to a permanent establishment (article 13,2 of the Spanish Confederation of Companies'Associations): Gains on disposal of movable property belonging to a permanent establishment that a resident in Spain has in the United Kingdom for the performance of business activities, including gains derived from the disposal of the permanent establishment, may be subject to taxation both in the United Kingdom and in Spain.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in Personal Income Tax.
+• Derived from movable property belonging to a permanent establishment (article 13.2 CDI ): Gains from the sale of movable property belonging to a permanent establishment that a resident of Spain owns in the United Kingdom for carrying out business activities, including gains from the sale of the permanent establishment, may be taxed in both the United Kingdom and Spain.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from the disposal of shares, other than those that are traded on a Stock Exchange, investments, or similar rights, whose value comes in more than 50%, directly or indirectly, of real estate assets located in the United Kingdom (article 13,4 of the Spanish National Securities Market Commission): They can be subject to taxation both in the United Kingdom and in Spain.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in Personal Income Tax.
+• Derived from the alienation of shares , other than those that are traded substantially and regularly on a Stock Exchange, participations, or similar rights, the value of which is derived by more than 50 percent , directly or indirectly, from immovable property located in the United Kingdom (Article 13.4 CDI) : They can be taxed in both the United Kingdom and Spain.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from the disposal of shares or holdings or other rights that, directly or indirectly, grant the owner of these shares, shares or rights, the right to enjoy real estate assets located in the United Kingdom (article 13,5 of the Spanish Tax Act): They can be subject to taxation both in the United Kingdom and in Spain.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in Personal Income Tax.
+• Derived from the alienation of shares or participations or other rights that, directly or indirectly, grant the owner of said shares, participations or rights, the right to enjoyment of real estate property located in the United Kingdom (article 13.5 CDI): They can be taxed in both the United Kingdom and Spain.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from the disposal of any other good other than those referred to in paragraphs 1, 2, 3 and 4 of Article 5 (article 13 of the Spanish Tax Act): 13.6 Only subject to tax in Spain.
+• Derived from the alienation of other good other those mentioned in sections 1, 2, 3, 4 and 5 of article 13 (article 13.6 CDI): can only be taxed in Spain.

-In addition to the above, the Agreement lists other types of income (business benefits, work remuneration, artists and athletes, public functions, other income, etc.), which can be consulted in the text of the same.
+In addition to those mentioned above, the Agreement lists other types of income (business profits, remuneration from work, artists and athletes, public functions, other income, etc.), the treatment of which can be consulted in the text of the Agreement.

 • Securities, rights, insurance and income deposited, managed or obtained abroad